waitzShigoto/kc_blog/content/en/2021-09-17-android-kt-jetpack-compose-splash.markdown

 ---
 layout: post
-title: "Learn to Add Animations to the Splash Screen with Jetpack Compose!"
+title: Learn to Add Animations to the Splash Screen with Jetpack Compose!
-date: 2021-09-17 15:02:11 +0800
+date: '2021-09-17 15:02:11 +0800'
 image: cover/ea-website-splash-cover-photo-new-1.png
-tags: [Android,Kotlin,JetpackCompose]
+tags:
+  - Android
+  - Compose
+  - Kotlin
-categories: JetpackCompose
+categories: UIFramework
 permalink: /android-kt-jetpack-compose-splash
+excerpt: >-
-excerpt: "With Jetpack Compose, you can easily add dynamic and lively splash screens to your application.
-In this article, we will guide you step-by-step on how to create an animated splash screen using Jetpack Compose."
+  With Jetpack Compose, you can easily add dynamic and lively splash screens to your application.
+In this article, we will guide you step-by-step on how to create an animated splash screen using Jetpack Compose.
 ---

 ## Objective